center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Resources/setup/README.md

 1. First, generate the Windows AD domain.
    1. `ansible-playbook -i inventory playbooks/windows.yml`
    2. Once the playbook completes successfully, move to next step.
-2. Provision the Linux host.
+2. Provision the remaining hosts.
-   1. `ansible-playbook -i inventory playbooks/linux.yml`
+   1. `ansible-playbook -i inventory playbooks/all_the_rest.yml`
-   2. Once the playbook completes successfully, manually provision the Mac host.
+   2. Once the playbook completes successfully, manually perform a couple setup steps on the Mac host.

 ## Post Configuration